-Social work promotes the personal and social development of people in their communities based on the values of social, economic, and environmental justice; civil and human rights; democracy; and full access to educational, social, economic, and political participation.
 The Master of Social Work (MSW) program educates social workers as competent and compassionate agents of change who, guided by professional knowledge, skills, and values, practice ethically and effectively with diverse individuals, families, groups, organizations, and communities.
-Graduates of the MSW program are prepared to translate research into practice; to provide leadership in the profession and in their communities; and to collaborate with local and global communities in building an inclusive and just society,
+Graduates of the MSW program hold professional social work positions in public service and in private agencies and qualify for the State of Connecticut Master-Level Social Worker License (LMSW).

-Goals of the MSW program are to prepare social workers who:
+The MSW program prepares social workers who:

 The Department of Social Work offers the following MSW Programs: